U.S. Inflation Surged 0.6% In June, Powered By Higher Gas Prices

 For TIPS.
 The June inflation report means that principal balances for all TIPS will rise 0.55% in August, a welcome development after a decline of 0.89% for the three months ending in July.
 Here are the new August Inflation Indexes for all TIPS.

 For I Bonds.
 June's inflation report is the third in a six-month series, from April to September, that will determine the I Bond's new inflation-adjusted variable rate, which will be reset on November 1.
 At this point, three months in, inflation has been running at -0.12%, which would result in a variable rate of -0.24%.
-If this trend continues, it will mean that many I Bonds will carry a composite interest rate of 0.0%, beginning in November.
+If this trend continues, it will mean that many I Bonds will carry a composite interest rate of 0.0% for six months, beginning in November.
 But it's too soon to predict that.
 Here are the numbers so far:

 I've heard from many readers recently who wonder about selling I Bonds earning 0.0% for six months and moving the money into insured bank CDs or savings accounts paying 1% or more.
 My advice is to wait it out, even at 0.0%, because it is so hard to build a significant asset allocation in I Bonds, because of the $10,000 per person per year purchase cap.